ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C06_Custom_Types_Enums.md

 Enums can be parameterized to fully participate in the type system, giving you even stronger guarantees of correctness.

-As with data classes, Enums allow you to bring your problem domain directly into your code, reducing bugs and improving clarity.
+As with data classes, Enums bring your problem domain directly into your code, reducing bugs and improving clarity.

 ## Basic Enums